eyereasoner/eye/teaching/EYE-teaching.md

 ## Advanced Pattern: Mixed Computation

-For performance-critical applications, EYE teaching supports an advanced pattern that separates stable **Logic** from dynamic **Data**.
+For performance-critical applications, EYE Teaching supports an advanced pattern that separates stable **Logic** from dynamic **Data**.
 This **"mixed-computation"** approach, inspired by foundational computer science principles [^2], teaches the LLM a more sophisticated compilation strategy.
 It learns to treat your stable policies (the "how") as static code and your live inputs (the "what") as dynamic data.

 The LLM-guided synthesis step acts as a "specializer," converting the declarative **Logic** into a compact, highly efficient **Driver** function in Python.